UDN

 • Lack of frame rate scalability.
 All of the players had to run at the same internal frame rate, making it difficult to support a wide variety of machine speeds.

-Client-Server Model
+Client-Server model

 Next came the monolithic client-server architecture, pioneered by Quake, and later used by Ultima Online.
-Here, one machine was designated "server", and was responsible for making all of the gameplay decisions.
+Here, one machine was designated "server", and was responsible for making all of the game play decisions.
 The other machines were "clients", and they were regarded as dumb rendering terminals, which sent their keystrokes to the server, and received a list of objects to render.
 This advancement enabled large-scale Internet gaming, as game servers started springing up all over the Internet.
 The client-server architecture was later extended by QuakeWorld and Quake 2, which moved additional simulation and prediction logic to the client side, in order to increase visible detail while lowering bandwidth usage.
 Here, the client receives not only a list of objects to render, but also information about their trajectories, so the client can make rudimentary predictions about object motion.
 In addition, a lock-step prediction protocol was introduced in order to eliminate perceived latency in client movement.

 Still, there were some disadvantages to this approach:

-• Lack of open-endedness.
-When users and licensees create new types of objects (weapons, player controls, etc), glue logic must be authored to specify the simulation and prediction aspects of those new objects.
+• Lack of open-endedness - When users and licensees create new types of objects (weapons, player controls, etc), glue logic must be authored to specify the simulation and prediction aspects of those new objects.

-Difficulties of the prediction model: In this model, the network code and the game code are separate modules, yet each must both be fully aware of the implementation of the other, in order to keep the game state reasonably synchronized.
+• Difficulties of the prediction model - In this model, the network code and the game code are separate modules, yet each must both be fully aware of the implementation of the other, in order to keep the game state reasonably synchronized.
 A strong coupling between (ideally) separate modules is undesirable because it makes extensibility difficult.

 Unreal introduces into multiplayer gaming a new approach termed the generalized client-server model.
 In this model, the server is still authoritative over the evolution of the game state.
 However, the client actually maintains an accurate subset of the game state locally, and can predict the game flow by executing the same game code as the server, on approximately the same data, thus minimizing the amount of data that must be exchanged between the two machines.
 Servers send information about the world to clients by replicating relevant actors and their replicated properties.
 Clients and servers also communicate through replicated functions, which are replicated only between the server and the client which owns the Actor on which the function is called.